Skrillx13/Flakes/README.md

 # Flakes

-The definitive web framework for building applications in Python.
+The definitive web framework for building web applications in Python.